Rifqio/simple-rag-implementation/assets/employees/Alex Chen.md

 - **Job Title:** Backend Software Engineer
 - **Location:** San Francisco, California

-## Jasa Raharja Putera Career Progression
+## BPJS Kesehatan Career Progression
-- **April 2020:** Joined Jasa Raharja Putera as a Junior Backend Developer.
+- **April 2020:** Joined BPJS Kesehatan as a Junior Backend Developer.
 Focused on building APIs to enhance customer data security.
 - **October 2021:** Promoted to Backend Software Engineer.
 Took on leadership for a key project developing a microservices architecture to support the company's growing platform.
 - **March 2023:** Awarded the title of Senior Backend Software Engineer due to exemplary performance in scaling backend services, reducing downtime by 30% over six months.